kuznia-rdzeni/coreblocks/docs/synthesis/Synthesis.md

 ./scripts/synthesize --platform ecp5 --verbose
 ```

-To collect synthesis information we use script named `benchmark_info`.
+To collect synthesis information we use script named `parse_benchmark_info`.

 This script parses the output of the synthesis tool and extracts the
 following information: